- Home

 - Chad Oshanyk, Arena & Parks Supervisor, coshanyk@hinton.ca

-In July 2019, the Beaver Boardwalk Committee (BeBo Committee) was established by Bylaw No. 1138 to gather, study and discuss all relevant information regarding the Beaver Boardwalk condition and rehabilitation project in order to provide Council recommendations and to facilitate Council in making informed and transparent decisions regarding the Beaver Boardwalk’s future.
+In July 2019, the Beaver Boardwalk Committee (BeBo Committee) was established to gather, study and discuss all relevant information regarding the Beaver Boardwalk condition and rehabilitation project in order to provide Council recommendations and to facilitate Council in making informed and transparent decisions regarding the Beaver Boardwalk’s future.

 This committee comprised of two Town Council representatives, the Mayor and up to three Town Administration representatives; and used public engagement opportunities to gather input from the community on plans for the Beaver Boardwalk.

-The BeBo Committee was replaced by the Beaver Boardwalk Community Oversight Committee (BBOC) in July 2021 (Bylaw No. 1158) to create a direct line of communication between Administration and the community by including residents on the committee.
+The BeBo Committee was replaced by the Beaver Boardwalk Community Oversight Committee (BBOC) in July 2021 to create a direct line of communication between Administration and the community by including residents on the committee.

 The new BBOC is expected to meet quarterly and its annual deliverables include: